Schuko: Safety features

 Schuko outlets manufactured by Busch-Jaeger Elektro.
 The right socket has protective shutters (gray in color) and the left does not.

-CEE 7/3 refers to sockets, CEE 7/4 to plugs.

 When inserted into the socket, the Schuko plug covers the socket cavity(1), thereby preventing users from touching connected pins.
 It also establishes protective-earth connection through the earth clips(2)before the line and neutral pins(3)establish contact.
 A pair of non-conductive guiding notches(4)on the left and right side provides extra stability, enabling the safe use of large and heavy plugs (e.g. with built-in transformers or timers).

 Some countries, including Portugal, Finland, Denmark, Norway, Sweden, and Italy require child-proof socket shutters; the German DIN 49440-1:2006-01 standard does not have this requirement.